rf20008/TheDiscordMathProblemBotRepo2/README.md

 # If you run into issues
 If you run into any issues create an issue or DM me (ay136416#2707)).

+# ANNOUNCEMENT

+CC-BY-SA 4.0 is no longer a valid license to use this bot under!

 # Contribute :-)

 If you open a PR/Issue, I'll look at it and maybe merge it! <br>